pp4rs/DEPRECATED-installation-guide/docs/gitInstall.md

 You will need to setup accounts for each of these:

 * Please [register](https://github.com/join) for a [GitHub](https://github.com/) account
 * Sign into the [Economics Department's GitLab server](https://econgit.uzh.ch/).
-Use your UZH shortname and your web-access password (think OLAT).
+Use your UZH shortname and your web-access password (same as for OLAT).
 You will need to access "Econ Git" while on-site at UZH or whilst using a UZH VPN if you are off-site.

-## Installing Git

-### Windows Users
+## Windows Users

  Download and install the latest versions of: